Better Survey Design with Report Previews

 Extending the scope of pre-launch testing

 The typical advice for checking a survey before sending it out focuses on using appropriate question types, clear wording, making sure it works correctly and looks good.
 These are clearly important things to be on top of.
-There are several SurveyMonkey blog posts on this, including this recent Survey Confidence Checklist highlighted in SurveyMonkey's May 2017 Newsletter.
+There are several SurveyMonkey blog posts on this, including this Survey Confidence Checklist highlighted in SurveyMonkey's May 2017 Newsletter.

 Draft questions are often circulated for vetting and approval by listing them in an email or document, e.g.: